dojo/docs/developer/design/builder.rst

     	<!-- other stuff...maybe -->
     </head>

-Given this, the profile at ~/dev/acme/lib/app.profile.js could be rewritten like this:
+Given this, the profile at ~/dev/acme/app.profile.js could be rewritten like this:

 .. code-block :: javascript

     var profile = {
     	// point basePath to ~/dev
-    	basePath:"../..",
+    	basePath:"..",
     	releaseDir:"./acme-deploy",
     }

 Finally, both the config.js and profile must be provided to the build system to get the desired effect

 .. code-block :: text

-    ~/dev/dtk/util/buildscripts:./build.sh --dojoConfig ../../acme/config.js --profile ../../acme/lib/app.profile.js --release
+    ~/dev/dtk/util/buildscripts:./build.sh --dojoConfig ../../acme/config.js --profile ../../acme/app --release

+(Call this example "config and profile" it is equivalent to the example "config with embedded profile" described below.)

+This idea of leveraging a loader config can be taken further.
+Since the dojo loader will simply ignore properties that it does not define, you can put profile properties directly in the loader configuration.
+For example, ~/dev/acme/config.js could be written as follows:

+.. code-block :: javascript

+    var dojoConfig = {
+		// loader configuration...
+		packages:[{
+			name:dojo,
+			location:"./dtk/dojo"
+		},{
+			name:dijit,
+			location:"./dtk/dijit"
+		},{
+			name:acme,
+			location:"./acme/lib"
+		}],
+		deps:["main"],

+		// now for some profile properties...

+    	// point basePath to ~/dev
+    	basePath:"..",

+		// point releaseDir to ~/dev/acme-deploy
+    	releaseDir:"./acme-deploy"
+	}

+This eliminates the need for the profile resource completely.

+The build system recognizes the property ``build`` which may hold a profile object that is mixed into the configuration object as if the profile object was specified on the command line following the configuration resource.
+This design serves two purposes:

+1. It keeps all build-time profile properties nicely bundled under a single property in what is otherwise a loader configuration object.

+2. It provides a method to make changes to some of the loader configuration when it is consumed as a build profile.

+For example, the previous loader configuration could be rewritten as follows:

+.. code-block :: javascript

+    var dojoConfig = {
+		// loader configuration...
+		packages:[{
+			name:dojo,
+			location:"./dtk/dojo"
+		},{
+			name:dijit,
+			location:"./dtk/dijit"
+		},{
+			name:acme,
+			location:"./acme/lib"
+		}],
+		deps:["main"],

+		// now for some profile properties...
+		build:{
+		    // point basePath to ~/dev
+    		basePath:"..",

+			// point releaseDir to ~/dev/acme-deploy
+			releaseDir:"./acme-deploy"
+		}
+	}

+And used to execute a build like this:

+.. code-block :: text

+    ~/dev/dtk/util/buildscripts:./build.sh --dojoConfig ../../acme/config.js --release

+(Call this example "config with embedded profile"; it is equivalent to the example "config and profile" described above.)

 Notice how this design eliminates the need to repeat resource location information.
-Since the development version of the application has already specified this information; there is no reason to force an independent specification for the build profile.
+Since the development version of the application has already specified (and debugged!) this information; there is no reason to force an independent specification for the build profile.

+There are a few additional details about package configurations when they are consumed by the build system.
+First, they can specify different values for all package config object properties as follows:

+* ``name`` may be changed by giving a value for ``destName``
+* ``location`` may be changed by giving a value for ``destLocation``
+* ``main`` may be changed by giving a value for ``destMain``
+* ``packageMap`` may be changed by giving a value for ``destPackageMap``

+If ``destName`` is not provided, then is defaults to ``name``.
+The same applies for the other properties. ``location``, if relative, is computed with respect to ``basePath``; relative ``destLocation`` is computed with respect to the computed destBasePath.

-Package configurations consumed by the build system can also include the ``trees``, ``dirs``, and ``files`` properties.
-Relative source paths found in any of these items are computed with respect to the package ``location`` property.
-If none of these are provided, then ``trees`` defaults to
+Second, package configurations can include the ``trees``, ``dirs``, and ``files`` properties.
+Relative source paths are computed with respect to the package ``location`` property; relative destination paths are computed with respect to the package ``destLocation`` property.
+The tree

 .. code-block :: javascript

     [".", ".", /(\/\.)|(~$)/]

+is automatically provided.
+You can change change the ignore value by giving an explicit tree item with source and destination paths of ".".

 Leveraging package.json Resources
 ---------------------------------

-It is also possible to use a package.json resource to discover the location of resources defined by a particular package.
-Recall the package.json property ``directories.lib`` provides the root directory of a package's resources.
-When the build system is provided a package configuration that includes the property ``packageJson``, it will consume the following properties of that object:
+The build system can use a package.json resource to discover the location of resources and find a default profile for a particular package.
+Recall, you can provide a package configuration that includes the property ``packageJson`` by specifying a package.json resource with the command line switch ``--package``.
+When the build system encounters such a package config, it will consume the following properties of that object:

-* ``directories.lib``, indicating the root of the package's resources
+* ``directories.lib``, indicating the packages ``location`` property value.
-* ``main``, indicating the package's main module, if any
+* ``main``, indicating the package's ``main`` property value
-* ``version``, indicating the packages version
+* ``version``, indicating the package's version
 * ``dojo.profile``, indicating the default profile associated with the package

 Relative paths are computed with respect to the path at which the package.json resource resides.

 Given this design, you could build the acme example *without* mentioning the dojo or dijit packages in the profile, instead supplying the command line argument ``--package ../../dojo,../../dijit``.
-In practice, this technique is typically used only to execute the default profile of a package.
-Fore example, the default profile for dojo can be build like this:
+In practice, this technique is typically used to execute the default profile of a package.
+Fore example, the default profile for dojo can be build like
+this:

 .. code-block :: text